Back to blog

 Companies Using It: Virtually all companies using relational databases (Google, Facebook, Amazon)

 SQL (Structured Query Language) is the standard language for managing and querying relational databases.
-Whether you’re working with MySQL, PostgreSQL, or Oracle databases, SQL is essential for extracting and manipulating data.
-SQL is widely used across industries for data-driven decision-making, reporting, and backend development.
+Whether you use MySQL, PostgreSQL, or Oracle, SQL is essential for extracting and handling data.
+SQL is widely used across industries for data-driven decisions, reporting, and backend development.

-Why Learn SQL?: SQL is a foundational skill for any developer working with databases.
-It’s indispensable for data analysts, backend developers, and anyone involved in managing or interacting with databases.
+Why Learn SQL?: SQL is a core skill for any developer working with databases.
+It's essential for data analysts, backend developers, and anyone who manages or queries databases.

 22. VB.NET: Best for Microsoft-Based Applications